 - 2 ½ – 3 cups Water or Vegetable Stock (I used water as I used meat with bones)

-- 2 tbsp.
-Freekeh (green wheat) (I used coarse cracked wheat as I could not find freekeh)
+- 2 tablespoon Freekeh (green wheat) (I used coarse cracked wheat as I could not find freekeh)

-- Few Chickpeas cooked approx. 2 – 3 tbsp.
+- Few Chickpeas cooked approx. 2 – 3 tablespoon

-- 2 tbsp.
-Coriander ~ Cilantro ~ Kotmir chopped
+- 2 tablespoon Coriander ~ Cilantro ~ Kotmir chopped

 - I used a pressure cooker but a stock pot can be used.
 In a 3 liter/quart pressure cooker heat oil and fry onion until translucent.